$L^2$ geometry of hyperbolic monopoles: Introduction

 This article introduces a new approach to the geometry of hyperbolic monopoles.
 The starting point is a gauge-fixing condition introduced by Figueroa-O'Farrill--Gharamti \cite{figueroa-ofarrill:2014}.
 On hyperbolic space with sectional curvature $-s^2$ it takes the form

 In this equation $a$ and $\phi$ are a Lie-algebra valued 1-form and 0-form describing a tangent vector to the moduli space.
-In the limit $s=0$ it reduces to the standard Coulomb gauge-fixing condition used to define the hyperk\"ahler metric for Euclidean monopoles.
-This gauge-fixing condition was motivated by supersymmetry: it allowed the bosonic and fermionic zero-modes of the monopole to be related by supersymmetry transformations.
+In the limit $s=0$ it reduces to the gauge-fixing condition \eqref{coulombintro} used to define the hyperk\"ahler metric for euclidean monopoles.
+This gauge-fixing condition was motivated by supersymmetry: it allowed the bosonic and fermionic zero-modes of the monopole to be related by a supersymmetry transformation.

-In this article we show that the gauge-fixing condition \eqref{GFintro}, subject to suitable boundary conditions, admits a unique solution.
-In other words, every tangent vector to the moduli space has a unique representative solving \eqref{GFintro}.
-We moreover show that the $L^2$ inner product of any two such tangent vectors is finite and so gives pointwise bilinear forms $g_\pm$ on the tangent bundle of the moduli space of hyperbolic monopoles.
-Thus the gauge fixing condition \eqref{GFintro} solves the problem of the divergent $L^2$ metric.

-The gauge-fixing condition \eqref{GFintro} is unusual in that it explicitly involves the complex number $i$.
-So the solution $(a,\phi)$ should be expected to take values in a complex, rather than a real, Lie algebra.
-It is this fact that allows \eqref{GFintro} to evade the divergence that afflicts more conventional approaches to $L^2$ metrics.
-However, this strength is also potentially a weakness: if $a$ and $\phi$ are not real then there is no reason to expect the integral of their square to be real.
-We nevertheless show that $g_\pm$ are real in at least two cases: the moduli space of charge 1 monopoles and the moduli space of inversion-symmetric charge $n$ monopoles.
-In particular, the hyperbolic analogue of the Atiyah--Hitchin metric is real.